 Bennachie Turnpike Mountain Bike Trail

-The Bennachie Turnpike Trail Circular is a tough mountain bike route, using for its first few miles part of the old Aberdeen to Inverness turnpike road.
-Although it is only 10 miles long, making it an ideal route for a summer evening mountain bike ride.
+The Bennachie Turnpike Trail circular is an intermediate mountain bike route, using for its first few miles part of the old Aberdeen to Inverness turnpike road.
+It is only 10 miles long, making it an ideal route for a summer evening mountain bike ride.

-After the junction with the Colony Trail the path narrows to pedestrian width then soon opens into a vehicular width path following a low level route into the wooded Pittodrie Estate.
+After the junction with the Colony Trail the path narrows to pedestrian width then soon opens into a vehicular width path following a low level route towards the Pittodrie Estate.

 On joining the Turnpike trail turn right and prepare to navigate the rock/gravel section you climbed on the way out.
 As you climb out of this section a forest road departs from the Turnpike on the right.
 Follow it for about 10 metres, looking out for a narrow width pedestrian path into the woods on the left.
-This narrow path provides some single track that runs parallel to the Turnpike for a few hundred metres before rejoining it.
+This narrow path provides some single track that runs parallel to the Turnpike before eventually rejoining it.